 What is meant by a new society is one in which inequalities will disappear, in which vengeance will be exacted; either there will be no oppressed at all, or the oppressed and the oppressor will change places.

 In his 1984 edition of Notes of a Native Son, Baldwin admits “There is an unadmitted icy panic coiled beneath the scaffolding of these present days, hopes, endeavors…” He might have been writing of today, 2020.
 He might be writing of tomorrow, 2050… What icy panic coils and lunges and recoils and hides and propels yet?

 Change isn’t circular, it is abortive.
 What we perceive as change is lost appetite, disillusion.
 It’s the failure of change.4

 The failure of change will keep occurring, argues Baldwin, until we fathom our wake and our depths:

-This sense of how Negroes live and how they have so long endured is hidden from us in part by the very speed of Negro’s public progress, a progress so heavy with complexity, so bewildering and kaleidoscopic, that he dare not pause to conjecture on the darkness which lies behind him; and by the nature of the American psychology which, in order to apprehend or be made able to accept it, must undergo a metamorphosis so profound as to be literally unthinkable and which no doubt we will resist until we are compelled to achieve our own identity by the rigors of a time that has yet to come.
+This sense of how Negroes live and how they have so long endured is hidden from us in part by the very speed of the Negro’s public progress, a progress so heavy with complexity, so bewildering and kaleidoscopic, that he dare not pause to conjecture on the darkness which lies behind him; and by the nature of the American psychology which, in order to apprehend or be made able to accept it, must undergo a metamorphosis so profound as to be literally unthinkable and which no doubt we will resist until we are compelled to achieve our own identity by the rigors of a time that has yet to come.

 Accompany Baldwin’s landmark work with memoirs from Ta-Nehisi Coates on the “consciousness” imperative for redemption, and Maya Angelou’s generous advice to forgive oneself first, Rupi Kaur’s poetry on pain and forgiveness and Walt Whitman’s example of all-encompassing human love.